TheWeirdDev/theweirddev.github.io/_posts/2015-09-16-http-client.markdown

             throw new ClientProtocolException("Response contains no content");

           Gson gson = new GsonBuilder().create();
-          // The EntityUtils which provides nice methods to read the response content.
+          // The EntityUtils provides useful methods to read the response content.
           // I also use the Gson lib to easily convert Json to Java objects and vise versa. return gson.fromJson(EntityUtils.toString(entity), AccessResponse.class);
         }